Bernard Lewis (1916-2018) is yet another in a series of British-Jewish made men.

 In his 1982 work “Muslim Discovery of Europe,” Lewis argued that Muslim societies could not keep pace with the West, and that “Crusader successes were due in no small part to Muslim weakness.”
 In his 1990 essay “The Roots of Muslim Rage,” Lewis views Christendom and Islam as civilizations that have been in perpetual and eternal collision since the advent of Islam in the 7th century.
 He first introduced the term “Islamic fundamentalism” into neuro-linguistic programming parlance.

 When running off a stream of consciousness about “jihad,” Lewis informs us that it had “no antecedents in Islamic history and no justification in terms of Islamic theology, law or tradition.”
 Somehow, and left unexplained by Lewis, it just suddenly morphed into existence in recent times.

-TNN (New Nationalist) Takeaway: Yes, as a Crime Syndicate staged deception and false flag.
+Winter Watch Takeaway: Yes, as New Underworld Order Crime Syndicate staged deceptions and false flags.